List of Marvel Comics characters: B: Derek Bishop in other media

-Derek Bishop appears in the live-action Marvel Cinematic Universe (MCU) / Disney+ television series Hawkeye, portrayed by Brian d'Arcy James.
-In addition to being Kate Bishop's father, this version was in financial debt before he was killed off-screen during the Battle of New York.
+Derek Bishop appears in Hawkeye, portrayed by Brian d'Arcy James.
+This version was killed during the Battle of New York.

 Eleanor Bishop

-Eleanor Bishop is a fictional character appearing in American comic books published by Marvel Comics.
+Eleanor Bishop is a character appearing in American comic books published by Marvel Comics.
 The character, created by Kelly Thompson and Leonardo Romero, first appeared in Hawkeye (vol. 5) #7 (June 2017).
-She is the mother of Kate Bishop and Susan Bishop.
+She is the mother of Kate Bishop and Susan Bishop, and the wife of Derek Bishop.
 Although she was presumed deceased, Eleanor is revealed to be alive as a vampire while working as Madame Masque's silent partner.

+Eleanor and Derek later join Masque's West Coast incarnation of the Masters of Evil.

 Eleanor Bishop in other media

-Eleanor Bishop appears in the live-action Marvel Cinematic Universe (MCU) / Disney+ series Hawkeye, portrayed by Vera Farmiga.
-In addition to being Kate Bishop's mother, this version is the CEO of Bishop Security and Jack Duquesne's fiancé.
-She also hired Yelena Belova to eliminate Clint Barton and keep her status as a silent partner to the Kingpin secret, but is eventually arrested for her actions.
+Eleanor Bishop appears in Hawkeye, portrayed by Vera Farmiga.
+This version is Bishop Security's CEO and Jack Duquesne's ex-fiancé.
+In 2024, she hired Yelena Belova to eliminate Clint Barton as a loose end and keep her silent business dealings secret, knowing that Kate could be in danger.
+Her decision to stop her deal with the Kingpin made her the Tracksuit Mafia's target, but she was saved by her daughter before she was arrested for the crimes that she had committed.